Excellence in Education and Service

 Today is a very, very special day!
 Yes, it is special for me since I am being ceremonially invested with the trappings and responsibilities as the ninth President of what is now Bowie State University.
 The opportunity to serve this fine historic institution is both a deep honor and a high privilege and I am very thankful for it!

 As I see it, however, the real significance of today is one of history and celebration for this venerable institution which we know today as Bowie State University.
 Secretary Lyons, on Wednesday, gave the occasion for our Faculty Symposium, and he very eloquently described how an inauguration should be a celebration of what a university stands for and what it has accomplished.
-It is also a time for the university to strengthen its connections to the larger academic community and to reach out to our other partners and publics!
+It is also a time for the university to strengthen its connections to the larger academic community and to reach out to our other partners and public groups!
 So yes, today is a day of celebration.
 I must begin by celebrating one of our most significant accomplishments during my first thirteen months: we met and exceeded our enrollment target for this fall!
 Our target was 5,386 and we enrolled 5,404!
 This reverses a three-year slide in enrollment for BSU and we achieved it because of the efforts of a lot of faculty, staff, alumni and other supporters.
 I want to publicly thank my cabinet for leadership in this effort, and the faculty, staff, and all who made this happen for your efforts and say congratulations!!

 As we celebrate this university, we must be reminded of its long and glorious history.
 Its origins date back to 1865 when the Baltimore Association for the Moral and Educational Improvement of Colored People founded the Baltimore Free School No. 1.